CKBFansDAO/web5-components/address-bind/README.md

 scanner:
 1. scan ckb tx. filter bind address tx.
 2. for each bind address tx, verify signature in BindInfoWithSig.
-3. if valid, record bind relationship in database. for same from address, bind info with later timestamp will update bind relationship. if not valid, throw error.
+3. if valid, record bind relationship in database. for same from address, bind info with later timestamp will update bind relationship.

 api:
 1. query bind relationship by from address.